drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1b/readme.md

 + [Dashboard](#dashboard)

 ## Dataset Information <a name = "dataset_info"></a>
-This dataset is called dataset1.txt.
-This dataset has five columns that contain information about Id_No, Academic, Sports, Co-Curriculum, Test_1 and Test_2.
+This dataset is called dataset2.txt.
+This dataset has nine columns that contain information about Customers, Products, SalesPerson, SalesRegion, SalesYear, SalesMonth, SalesQtr.
 Table 1 shows the full marks for the data

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/BDM/issues) for any improvements, suggestions or errors in the content.